The Bob Bilger Graduate Student Award

 Robert C. Bilger (1926-2002) served the Department of Speech and Hearing Science both as a faculty member and department head during his University of Illinois career, which spanned almost 25 years.
 Dr. Bilger is recognized internationally as one of the leading researchers in psychoacoustics and hearing.
 For over thirty years he received continuous support from the National Institutes of Health to fund his research and was among the first to bring rigorous psychoacoustic techniques to the investigation of auditory dysfunction.
 A number of his scientific papers are considered to be landmarks in the discipline.

 The Bob Bilger Graduate Student Award is dedicated to graduate students who are enrolled at UIUC and engaged in research to study the auditory system.
 Award recipients will be determined based upon academic merit and potential for continued research progress, with preference given to PhD students.
-This year's awards carry up to two awards of $2,250 each.
-Applications and support materials must be received no later than 5:00 pm on Friday, February 7, 2020.
+Several awards of at least $2000 each may be awarded.
+Applications and support materials must be received no later than 5:00 pm on Friday, February 12, 2021.

 Award recipients will be determined based upon academic merit and potential for continued research progress, with preference to doctoral students - specifically:

 - Progress toward a graduate degree with preference toward the Ph.D.

 - Research interest nearest to that pursued by Bob Bilger as described in the student's essay

 - Innovative nature and promise of research program

 - Strength of faculty letter